KasparEtter/ef1p/pages/email/email.md

 Due to backward compatibility, the [email protocols](#protocols) are secure only against [passive attackers](#implicit-tls-versus-explicit-tls).
 I will cover the efforts to make email secure against active attackers in the [last chapter](#transport-security).
 In my opinion, mail clients should warn their users if the incoming mail server of one of the recipients doesn't support [strict transport security](#transport-security).
-You can increase the pressure on email service providers only by increasing the awareness of users.
+You can increase the pressure on mailbox providers only by increasing the awareness of users.

 Gmail provides an easy way to see whether a received message has been authenticated and encrypted in transit, which allows users to assess the authenticity and, [somewhat misleadingly](#reporting-in-header-fields), the confidentiality of a message at least after it has been transmitted: